“Why can’t I sleep like a normal person?” My friend asked me, while her yawn threatens to swallow me.

 Now that you know how and when to use bright light therapy for your specific sleep problem, it’s time to choose the type of light therapy device that you want.

 This is the most common home device used by people around the world.
 You have to choose a bright light box at an intensity of about 10,000 lux, which means you will only need 15-30 minutes of treatment.
 The light box sits on the top of your table or desk and plugs into the wall.

 Distance from eyes: You will be about 18 to 24 inches away from the light, and you don’t have to look straight into the light (I recommend not to), you just have to face in the direction of the light.
 You can read a book, work on papers, what ever you want,

 The Litebook Elite is also very popular, it’s smaller and a perfect fit for the office and fir travel.
 See my review about it – Right Here.

 This type is better suited for the office.
 It has the same qualities of a light box, but it is made to look like a normal lamp.

 Option #3 – Dawn Stimulators

 These devices gradually make a dark room brighter and brighter, over a set period of time, simulating the sunrise.
 Many people (including me) find that it helps them wake up early naturally and easily, instead of having another fight with the annoying alarm clock.
-The most popular device (and my favorite) is definitely the Philips Wake-up Light.
-You can see my review about it – Right Here.

 To your health and happiness,